-SKU: Definition, issues, and explanations
+SKU: Definition, challenges and explanations

-What is an SKU?
+What is a SKU?

-An SKU, or Stock Keeping Unit, is a unique code assigned to a specific product or variant in a sales catalog.
+A SKU, or Stock Keeping Unit, is a unique code assigned to a specific product or variant in a sales catalog.
 It is used to precisely identify each item, taking into account its characteristics such as size, color, or version.

 How does an SKU work in practice?